+One required internship helps develop technical, creative and business skills.
 Faculty have worked in the field, which equips them to offer valuable firsthand knowledge of what it takes to succeed.

-Note: Some prerequisite courses for the Interior Design programs require a "C" or higher to be awarded the AAS degrees and certificates.
+Note: Some prerequisite courses for the Interior Design programs require a "C" or higher to be awarded the AAS degree and certificates.